Right away I knew.

 For the first time in eight years, no aura.
 I was walking out the door, my hand on the knob, when I realized it.
 There came a whisper, almost a gasp, and I heard myself say, “Wow.”
 Had epilepsy cleared my system?
 For five months, instinct had said I was traveling somewhere — to a place where the sun rises within you.

-destination looked like nothing.
+It was gonna be the sunrise of my life.
+But this destination looked like nothing.
 Felt like nothing.
-It shouldn't have surprised me.
+It shouldn’t have surprised me.
 Epilepsy is an invisible illness.
-Even, apparently, in remission.
+Even in remission.

 Outgrowing it at 33, I hadn’t heard of that.
 People tend to outgrow it in puberty, not 20 years later.
 Yes, I had suspicions.
 They were written in sand.
 The internal monologue went like this: “I’ve outgrown epilepsy.
 I’ve outgrown epilepsy!
 Haven’t I?”